sam-ludlow/mame-ao/README.md

 Use `Tab` to move between windows.

-The `available` filter (top left) is very handy when running previous MAME versions, use the mouse or `Tab` to get to the filters.
+The `available` filter (top left) is handy when running previous MAME versions, use the mouse or `Tab` to get into the filters.

-NOTE: Selecting machines that have software will then take you to the software lists, you can use the same `available` filter trick.
+NOTE: Selecting machines with software will then take you to the software list, you can use the same `available` filter trick.

 ## Settings - User Preferences
 You can configure optional settings from the UI page http://localhost:12380/settings

 ![MAME-AO Settings](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-settings.png)

-## Shell / Console
+## MAME-AO Shell
-From the shell you normally just enter machine name and maybe software name.
+From the shell you can enter the machine name and maybe a software name.

 There are also commands available they all start with a dot `.`
 - `.`	- Run current MAME without a machine (start MAME UI) you can also pass arguments to MAME
-- `.0255` - Run a previous version of MAME, you can still pass the machine and software but MAME-AO will not place assets in previous versions, you are better off not passing the machine and use the MAME UI with the available filter.
+- `.0123` - Run a previous version of MAME, you can still pass the machine and software but MAME-AO will not place assets in previous versions, you are better off not passing the machine and use the MAME UI with the available filter.
 - `.readme` - Show the mame-ao README on github.com
 - `.list` - Show all saved state across all MAME versions, previous MAME versions will also be listed even without saved state.
 - `.up` - Self update MAME-AO to the latest on GitHub